Medigus Ltd. (MDGS) Reveals an Earnings Mystery

 MDGS’s Market Performance

-MDGS stocks went up by 19.18% for the week, with a monthly drop of -2.79% and a quarterly performance of -13.00%, while its annual performance rate touched 2.35%.
-The volatility ratio for the week stands at 14.45% while the volatility levels for the past 30 days are set at 7.33% for Medigus Ltd..
-The simple moving average for the period of the last 20 days is 2.38% for MDGS stocks with a simple moving average of -19.97% for the last 200 days.
+MDGS stocks went down by -11.98% for the week, with a monthly drop of -6.63% and a quarterly performance of -13.78%, while its annual performance rate touched 4.97%.
+The volatility ratio for the week stands at 9.65% while the volatility levels for the past 30 days are set at 8.15% for Medigus Ltd..
+The simple moving average for the period of the last 20 days is 1.59% for MDGS stocks with a simple moving average of -22.24% for the last 200 days.

-Volatility was left at 7.33%, however, over the last 30 days, the volatility rate increased by 14.45%, as shares sank -6.45% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +4.19% upper at present.
+Volatility was left at 8.15%, however, over the last 30 days, the volatility rate increased by 9.65%, as shares sank -10.11% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading unchanged at present.

-During the last 5 trading sessions, MDGS rose by +19.18%, which changed the moving average for the period of 200-days by +16.78% in comparison to the 20-day moving average, which settled at $1.6935.
-In addition, Medigus Ltd. saw -8.90% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, MDGS fell by -11.98%, which changed the moving average for the period of 200-days by -41.52% in comparison to the 20-day moving average, which settled at $1.6540.
+In addition, Medigus Ltd. saw -11.52% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for MDGS